 Personal Story, 2-4 page submission, free format + oral presentation.

 Personal Stories can be submitted directly to: firstname.lastname@example.org

-The main language of the event is English, but for reasons of inclusivity, the Dementia Lab will also hosts a track in Dutch.
-Submissions for posters, demos or personal stories can therefore be made both in Dutch and English.
+The main language of the event is English, but for reasons of inclusivity, the Dementia Lab will also host a track in Dutch.
+Submissions for posters, demos or personal stories can, therefore, be made both in Dutch and English.

 For all contributions, apart from the personal stories, we use the Taylor & Francis article template (https://authorservices.taylorandfrancis.com/formatting-and-templates/).
 All submissions will be reviewed by experts in the field.